Claiming Universal Credit when you're self-employed

 How your Universal Credit payments are calculated

-Whichever amount is higher will be used to calculate your Universal Credit payment:
+Whichever amount is higher will be used to calculate your Universal Credit payment, unless you are in a start-up period:

 - your total income for the monthly reporting period